 • For the sake of simplicity, we now provide our service free of commissions and other ancillary fees.
 Compare this to other brokers and advisors who hide so many fees in their statements and disclosures that you need to be a detective to find them and a PhD to understand them.

-• We offer our clients actionable, data-driven advice through our Knowledge Center on topics including college savings, which are the best tech companies to build a career, how you should be compensated, when and how to sell your stock post-IPO, the role of your home in asset allocation and whether you should make angel investments.
+• We offer our clients actionable, data-driven advice through our Knowledge Center on topics including college savings, which are the best tech companies to build a career, how you should be compensated, the role of your home in asset allocation and whether you should make angel investments.

 Adam Nash joins

 As an aside, I believe this data-driven advice is only possible because of the technical talent we’ve attracted to our company.
 Wealthfront is built on a fantastic engineering team, which has been widely recognized for its technical contributions including continuous deployment.
 In the past year, we have succeeded in marrying that talent with deeply experienced investment professionals.

 The SEC rules prohibit us from quoting our satisfied clients or promoting their reviews.
 (The regulations that, in effect, protect the incumbents and make it harder for new companies to succeed are one of the great day-to-day frustrations of running a finance startup.)
 I’ve heard from hundreds of people at our seminars that they are trying our service, and our new assets continue to grow at a consistent rate of at least 15% a month.